 - Use plain Skittles, which should have five colors: orange, yellow, green, red, and purple.

-- To make sure you have at least 60 candies of each color, you will want to get at least one 16-oz. package.
+- To make sure you have at least 60 candies of each color, you will want to get at least two 1.69-oz. packages.

-- Metal pie tin or sturdy paper plate
+- Metal pie tin or sturdy white paper plate

 - Stopwatch or timer

 - 2-4 volunteer predators who like to eat M&M's

 - First, prepare your Skittles animals.
 Do this by counting and placing 10 Skittles of a single color in a bag.
 Repeat for each color.
 In the end you will have 5 bags — each with just one color of Skittles.
 The Skittles represent animals that are poinsonous to the predator.

 - This means you should have one plastic bag with 10 orange Skittles, one bag with 10 yellow Skittles, one with 10 green Skittles, one with 10 red Skittles, and one with 10 purple Skittles.

 - Next, you will need to prepare a mixed group of "prey."
 Do this by counting and placing 10 M&M's of each color into a plastic bag.
 The M&M's represent the animals that the predator likes to eat.

 - This means you should have one plastic bag with 10 yellow, 10 blue, 10 green, 10 brown, 10 red, and 10 orange M&M's candies in it.

 - Gather together a pack of 2-4 volunteer "predators."
 This can be anybody who likes to eat M&M's: a friend, brother, sister, mom, dad, grandparent, etc.

 - Explain the rules of the game to your predators as follows: